What’s Trending in Marketing of April 2024

 User-Generated Video Content

 We’re likely to see more user-generated video content because potential customers trust it more than highly-produced brand videos.
 These videos, created by real customers who have used the product or service, carry authenticity that resonates with audiences and increases the likelihood of conversion.
 To encourage customers to share their experiences, brands can ask for honest reviews, host giveaway contests for video testimonials, or collaborate with creators who can provide genuine opinions in exchange for a fee.
 This approach saves time, money, and effort compared to creating highly-produced videos from scratch.
+By leveraging user-generated content, brands capitalize on the credibility and relatability that real customer experiences offer.
+This fosters stronger connections with their audience and drives engagement across digital platforms.
 Read more here.

 Inbox Influence: Mastering Email Marketing for Brand Success